 At least 25 states separately tax bingo games.
 Alaska collects 1% of net bingo proceeds if annual gross receipts are at least \$20,000.
 Arizona has a tax of 2.5% on licensees with annual receipts up to \$15,600; 1.5% on those with receipts of \$15,601 to \$300,000; and 2% on those with receipts over \$300,000.
-Arkansas collects 1¢ per bingo card and 10% of gross receipts from sales of other bingo equipment.
+Arkansas collects 0.3¢ per bingo card.
 Kansas has a 3% tax on bingo game licenses and a 1% tax on printed bingo cards sold to Kansas licensees, plus a charge of 0.2¢ per bingo card sold by distributors.
 Louisiana charges up to 5% of the value of bingo supplies, and a fee up to 3% of the lease or rental price of electronic bingo devices (except those using disposable bingo paper).
-Maryland collects 20% of net proceeds of electronic bingo machines.
-Mississippi taxes charitable bingo games at 0.5% to 1% based on the type of charitable organization; a separate tax of up to 2.5% of net proceeds applies to electronic bingo machines.
+Maryland collects 30% of net proceeds of electronic bingo machines.
+Mississippi taxes charitable bingo games at 0.5% to 1% based on the type of charitable organization;

+a separate tax of up to 2.5% of net proceeds applies to electronic bingo machines.
 Missouri has a tax of 0.2¢ per bingo card.
-Minnesota taxes 8.5% of gross receipts minus prizes paid; New Hampshire 7% of gross receipts; Iowa 6% of gross receipts; Massachusetts 5% of gross receipts; Connecticut 5% of gross receipts minus prizes paid; Nebraska 3% of gross receipts; New Mexico 3% of net proceeds; and Montana 1% of gross proceeds.
+Minnesota taxes 8.5% of gross receipts minus prizes paid; New Hampshire 7% of gross receipts; Iowa 6% of gross receipts; Massachusetts 5% of gross receipts; Connecticut 5% of gross receipts minus prizes paid; Nebraska 3% of gross receipts; Montana 1% of gross proceeds; and New Mexico 0.5% of gross receipts.
 New York municipalities that allow bingo collect 3% of net proceeds.
 North Dakota collects a 3% tax on gross receipts of retail bingo card sales.
 In Ohio, charitable organizations that conduct instant bingo must pay an annual license fee, plus a percentage of the previous year's gross profit from instant bingo that ranges from 0.25% to 1% depending on the gross profit amount.
 Oklahoma charges 1¢ per bingo card or "U-PIK-EM" game set, payable by licensed distributors and sellers of equipment.
-South Carolina charges 4φ , 5φ , or 10φ per dollar of face value of bingo cards, depending on the class of licensee.
+South Carolina charges 4¢, 5¢, or 10¢ per dollar of face value of bingo cards, depending on the class of licensee.
 South Dakota distributors pay 5% of their gross sales of bingo equipment.
 Texas collects a 3% tax on gross receipts from renting facilities for bingo games, and 5% of the value of prizes.
 Washington charges 1.5% of gross income, plus 0.13% of gross income if it is at least \$50,000 annually.
 Also, local governments may charge up to 5% of gross receipts minus prizes paid.
 Wisconsin's tax is 1% of gross receipts up to \$30,000, and 2% of gross receipts over \$30,000.